-9. Further, in the event the Sector contracts with one or more electronic monitoring providers the undersigned also hereby authorizes the release of information to the sector's electronic monitoring provider(s) that may be considered to be confidential or privileged by the Magnuson-Stevens Act or other federal law associated with the limited access Northeast multispecies permit with the Moratorium Right Identifiers (MRIs) enrolled in the sector's electronic monitoring program.
-Specifically, NOAA Fisheries is authorized to release vessel trip report data associated with the vessel, such as vessel name; vessel permit number; sail date/time; land date/time; Trip ID number; number of hauls; number of sub-trips; and other trip-related data for the purpose of facilitating trip tracking and management as required by contract and regulation.
-Catch Monitoring and Reporting.
-Each Active Member shall comply with all catch monitoring and reporting requirements established by the Manager, which may include but are not limited to maintaining and filing copies of accurate catch logs, carrying fishery observers, installing, and operating electronic vessel and catch monitoring equipment, delivering fish only at pre-approved landing stations at pre-approved times, and completing and filing accurate delivery reports on a timely basis.
-Without limiting the foregoing, each Active Member shall submit on a timely basis all catch information as required by and necessary for the Manager to complete and file the Sector's weekly reports.
-Each Active Member's harvest of Sector ACE shall be calculated and tabulated in accordance with the catch accounting measures established by NMFS with respect to the Sector's ACE.
-Absent manifest error, the catch and delivery information produced by the Manager shall be presumed accurate, and absent manifest error, each Member's obligations under this Agreement and all related documents may be enforced to their fullest extent on the basis of such information.
+9. Catch Monitoring and Reporting.
+Each Active Member shall comply with all catch monitoring and reporting requirements established either by the sector, the sector manager or NMFS, which may include but not limited to maintaining and filing copies of accurate catch logs, carrying fishery observers, installing, and operating electronic vessel and catch monitoring equipment, delivering fish only at pre-approved landing stations at pre-approved times, and completing and filing accurate delivery reports in a timely basis.
+Without limiting the foregoing, each Active Member shall submit on a timely basis all catch information as required by and necessary for the Manager to complete and track each members ACE.
+Each Active Member's harvest of Sector ACE will be calculated and tabulated under the catch accounting measures established by the sector regarding the Sector's ACE.
+Absent manifest error, the catch and delivery information produced by the Manager shall be presumed accurate, and absent manifest error.
+Each Members obligations under this Agreement and all related documents may be enforced to their fullest extent based on such information.